AH-Tran/STELLA_LogUI/README.md

 * Java 11 or higher
 * Docker
 * Docker-compose
-* Go
+* Go / Golang

 Tested under Ubuntu 20.04

 ## How to use
 1. In order to fully utilize this repository, it is recommmended to set up the STELLA APP, Big Brother Server and the LogUI Server first before running the Flask Search Apps.
 2. Once they do, running the Flask Search App will automatically initiate either the LogUI or the Big Brother Client upon the first DOM model load.
-For this purpose, the repository offers two types of search apps: **search app** with LogUI client-side scripting and **search app** alternative for Big Brother's client-side scripting
+For this purpose, the repository offers two types of search apps:
+    -**search app** with LogUI client-side scripting and **search app** alternative for Big Brother's client-side scripting
-3. Upon successful websocket connection with their respective servers, LogUI or Big Brother will commence actively logging key user interactions.
+4. Upon successful websocket connection with their respective servers, LogUI or Big Brother will commence actively logging key user interactions.

 LogUI's custom event coding is defined in the [configuration object](https://github.com/AH-Tran/STELLA_LogUI/blob/main/search-app/static/logui_config.js), while Big Brother's configuration has been kept very default, making it log pretty much everything.
 ### Installation